tjr357/testing-notes/meetings/touch-points.with-dan.2022.06.01.md

   - What's going on with the blockers
 - What are you actually working on?
 - We're creating containers, we're trying to keep people within that circle
-- [ ] Magic circle, meetings, facilitating
+- THINK Magic circle, meetings, facilitating